 An advertisement promoting the new town appeared in the Atchison newspaper called the Freedom’s Champion on October 16, 1858, stating in part:

 “Lancaster City is the name of a new town just springing into existence.
-It is located 10 miles directly west of Atchison on the great military road to Forts Kearney, Laramie, Bridger, and Santa Fe, New Mexico; Utah, Washington Territory, California, etc., all passing through the townsite.
-Also, roads leading from Nebraska City, St. Joseph, Doniphan, and Grasshopper Falls, Topeka, Lecompton, and Lawrence.
+It is located ten miles directly west of Atchison on the great military road to Forts Kearney, Laramie, Bridger, and Santa Fe, New Mexico; Utah, Washington Territory, California, etc., all passing through the townsite.
+Also, roads leading from Nebraska City, St. Joseph, Doniphan, Grasshopper Falls, Topeka, Lecompton, and Lawrence.

 A more beautiful situation for a large and prosperous city could not be found in the Territory or the Great West.
-Its site is rolling and dry, climate healthy and salubrious as heart could wish for.
+Its site is rolling and dry, climate healthy and salubrious as the heart could wish for.
 The surrounding country cannot be surpassed for its magnificent undulating prairies, being one of the most fertile agricultural regions in the whole country.